WU-Cordova/cs152-repository-Arcturus-The-Star/projects/project3/README.md

 Any other files can probably be ignored.

-To log into anything with login, use the username "admin" and the password "password123"
+To log into anything with a login, use the username "admin" and the password "password123"

 When program.py is run, it should bring up a login screen, and then a dashboard.
 Be careful to only run from an IDE, as the imports are far too messed up to work from the terminal (sorry, if I keep the mandated folder structure there's no way around it).
 The rest should be self-explanatory.

-Sample Run:
+### Sample Run:
 >Welcome to the Bistro Authentication System
 >
 >Please log in